LaurentRDC/pandoc-plot/README.md

 the figure output.
 There can only be **one** figure per code block.

 There are parameters that affect the figure that will be included in your document.
-Here are all the possible general parameters:
+Here are all the possible general parameters, in Markdown
+syntax:

 ```` markdown
   ```{.cls directory=(path) caption=(text) format=(PNG|PDF|SVG|JPG|EPS|GIF|TIF|WEBP) source=(true|false) preamble=(path) dpi=(integer) executable=(path) caption_format=(text)}